ThatCoryGirl/Project3-CrimeData/README.md

 We've faced several challenges upon the completion of this project.
 Listed below are the ones we have documented:

-  - Datasets with all of the information we wanted, were hard to find.
-Much of it had to be merged together
   - Much of the data we found was already formatted such that we couldn't use it.
   - Deciding what years would be useful for this study was a challenge.
   - We had conflicting Python libraries that were not working together or in our dev environments.
   - The synthetic opioid category combines fentanyl, tramadol, and methodone.
 However, we found that its very difficult to overdose on tramadol so we were able to rule it out.
+  - In some of our data fentanyl was considered synthetic opioid or other opioid depending on the dataset.
   - No specific datasets associated with ethnicities, overdoses, and counties in Oklahoma.
+(Ethical concerns)
   - We didn't learn pdAdmin 4 database permissions and user creation in class so its been a challenge.

 # **Citations**